 Cost sharing mechanisms have many practical applications in the real world.
-An increasingly important area is distributed systems like the Internet, where agents have very limited information about the payoff structure as well as the characteristics of other agents and where there is no synchronization of actions.
-Most current Internet routers use the average cost pricing mechanism, while this study suggests that the serial mechanism might be a better choice.
-Similarly, in the allocation of men to training schools in the Navy, different units may experience long waiting times and demands must be rationed.
-This study suggests that a more efficient allocation of waiting times could be done by using the serial mechanism rather than more traditional approaches such as first-in-first-out algorithm.
+An increasingly important area is distributed systems like the Internet, where agents have very limited information about the payoff structure as well as the characteristics of other agents.
+Most current Internet routers use the FIFO or average cost pricing mechanism, while this study suggests that the fair queuing or serial mechanism might be a better choice.